csdms/ivy/lessons/python/modules.md

  [500.0 474.3 464.0 359.6 328.7 171.3 140.4  36.0  25.7   0.0]
 ```

-Scripts are handy!

-Typically used to run an example that demonstrates the code in a module.
+Scripts are typically used to run an example that demonstrates the code in a module,
+but they're also just a handy way to execute Python code.

 ### Importing code from a module

-We can now import code from `solver.py` into a Python session.
+We can import code from `solver.py` into a Python session.

-First, because we'll need NumPy, make sure you're in the `ivy` environment.
+First, because we'll need NumPy,
+make sure you're in an environment that has it installed, such as `ivy`.
 ```
 $ source activate ivy
 ```

-Now,
+We'll try three different cases.

+### Import from current directory

-from your `ivy_diffusion` directory,
+From your `ivy_diffusion` directory,
 start a Python session
 and attempt to import the `solve1d` function from the `solver` module.
 ```